Cuba frees Canadian businessman Tokmakjian after three years in jail

 No immediate reason was given for the sudden release of Tokmakjian, whom Cuba had previously hailed as a model business partner over 20 years for supplying crucial transportation equipment during a severe economic crisis after the collapse of the Soviet Union.

-The company was later caught up in an investigation of Cuba's international trading sector, part of a crackdown on corruption.
+Then the company was suddenly caught up in an investigation of Cuba's international trading sector as part of a crackdown on corruption.

-Throughout the time Tokmakjian was tried in June and sentenced in September, the Canadian government was helping the United States and Cuba by serving as host to secret talks on restoring diplomatic ties.
-It was unknown whether Canada's role had any influence on Tokmakjian's release.

-(Reporting by Daniel Trotta, additional reporting by David Ljunggren in Ottawa and Jeffrey Hodgson in Toronto; Editing by Chizu Nomiyama)
+(Reporting by Daniel Trotta, additional reporting by David Ljunggren in Toronto; Editing by Chizu Nomiyama)